 The governors look forward to continuing to play their part in the life of The Blessed Sacrament Catholic Primary School in the coming school year.
 The board is committed to supporting the Head Teacher and her staff in their continuing drive to raise standards in the school and to provide the best education for all of our children.

-We currently have vacancies for foundation governors and a parent governor.
+We currently have vacancies for a parent governor.
 If you are interested in becoming a governor, please contact Miss Hannah at school.

 Meet our Governors:

 Chair of Governors

 I have enjoyed strong connections with both The Blessed Sacrament Parish and School all my life, being baptised at the church over 50 years ago and attending the school for my primary years education.
 Both my children attended The Blessed Sacrament although this was some time ago now as they are 22 and 18 years old!
 For the past 3 years I have had the honour of being the Chair of The Governing Board.
 Our focus remains on the education and wellbeing of our school children, families, teaching staff and support staff, everyone who contributes to our caring school community is valued.
 We continue to strive towards the goal of providing a happy safe environment where our children achieve their full potential.
 If you wish to contact Mrs Lynch or any of our Governors, you can do so through their email.
 If you would like to write to the Chair of Governors: FAO: Mrs Lynch C/O The Blessed Sacrament Catholic Primary School Farringdon Lane Ribbleton Preston Lancashire PR2 6LX